VPN Demand Surges Around the World

 Date: 16-22 March 2021

 Over the week beginning March 16, demand for VPN services in the Karnataka region of India increased by 31% compared to the prior 30-day average.
-This came a day after possible new lockdown measures were discussed and coincided with the beginning of a new wave of Covid-19 infections.
+This came a day after possible new social restrictions were discussed.

 VPN demand increase: 53%